saad-ahmed98/Greenights/README.md

 * Form a team of fighters ready to protect the environment by your side!
 * Recruit up to 45 different heroes from around the world as you progress through your adventure to face increasingly powerful enemies!
 * Confront 90 different types of enemies across 97 levels that will test your reflexes and strategic sense!
 * Forest, cave, desert, and more!
-Use the different environments to your advantage, don't overlook the battlefield, and use the terrain to repel enemy forces in this dynamic Tower Defense game!
+Fight your way through poisonous pollution, unstable radiations and raging magma in different environments and use the terrain to repel the enemy forces in this dynamic Tower Defense game!

 ## Playable Demo